-6:1 Take heed that ye do not your alms before men, to be seen of them: otherwise ye have no reward of your Father which is in heaven.
+- 6:1 Take heed that ye do not your alms before men, to be seen of them: otherwise ye have no reward of your Father which is in heaven.
 The word "alms" meant righteous acts; giving in order to meet the needs of the poor.
 To the Jew giving alms and righteousness meant the same thing.
 It was the greatest thing a Jew could do.
-Christ's warning, take heed and guard yourself.
+Christ's warning was to take heed and guard yourself.
 Do not give for recognition or you will lose your reward.
-Two lessons:

-- 1. A person must give alms and do good.
+Two lessons: - 1.
+A person must give alms and do good.
 It is a duty of the Christian.
-In these four verses alms is mention four times. - 2.
-Man must guard and be alert to the deception of giving and doing good before men.
-A person's heart can be deceived.
-The sin creeps up on man and it is insidious and subtle.
-It will keep a person from receiving anything from God. - 6:2 Therefore when thou doest thine alms, do not sound a trumpet before thee, as the hypocrites do in the synagogues and in the streets, that they may have glory of men.
+In these four verses alms is mentioned four times. - 2.
+Man must guard and be alert to the deception of giving and doing good to be seen by men.
+It will keep a person from receiving anything from God because the heart is deceived. - 6:2 Therefore when thou doest thine alms, do not sound a trumpet before thee, as the hypocrites do in the synagogues and in the streets, that they may have glory of men.
 Verily I say unto you, They have their reward.
 There is a right way and a wrong way.
 It is your motive that God looks at.
 Giving for recognition is the wrong motive.
-The word "hypocrite" (hupokrites) means as actor who puts on a show, who plays a part on stage; a mask, a fake picture; appearing to be something one is not; like sounding a trumpet for everyone to hear.
+The word "hypocrite" (hupokrites) means as an actor who puts on a show, who plays a part on stage; a mask, a fake picture; appearing to be something one is not; like sounding a trumpet for everyone to hear.
 This kind of recognition was sought by blowing one's own horn in the synagogue before religious people and in the streets before the public.
 Sometimes recognition may be seen by others, but it should not be of your own doing.
-The point http://www.pitem.net/pitwm-sundayschool.html is not that a person should hold back from doing good, but he should guard against how he gives and does good.
-There are two rewards for wrong motives: (1) the recognition of men and (2) temporary self-satisfaction.
-We see that payment has been paid in full on this earth only and it was not by God.
-He has chosen the poorest reward; he has cheated himself out of what God would do; and he can expect no more.
-What a terrible fate!
+The point is not that a person should hold back from doing good, but he should guard against how he gives for good.
+The two rewards for wrong motives are: (1) the recognition of men and (2) temporary self-satisfaction.
+They have their reward!